 Why?
 Because companies who don’t lean on their CFOs fall flat.

 What does this modern, 21st century CFO look like?
 They bring much more creativity, communication, and technological skillsets to the table.
 CFOs are no longer just accountants.
-They are a partner to the CEO, a vocal leader of an organization, and an action-based executive within the context of a company’s structure.
+Rather, CFOs are a partner to the CEOs, acting as vocal leaders of organizations — action-based executives within the context of a company’s structure.
 What was once the highlight of a CFO’s resume – extensive financial management and accounting experience – is now a minimum requirement to take on a CFO role.
 In fact, a strong accounting and ERP system management background holds no guarantees.

 Technology has permeated every facet of commerce and generated increased opportunities for gains and losses.
 It determines everything from advertising and marketing to sales to internal operations, and it has the potential to make or break a company.
-Today’s unpredictable technology-driven market means that companies need to constantly cultivate stronger connections in between departments that result in more strategic and organized operations.
-CFOs play an integral role in cohesive company management.
+Today’s unpredictable technology-driven market means that:

 While the task of becoming a modern CFO may seem daunting, the role has never been more exciting, engaging, or unlimited in its potential to make a tangible impact on company growth and performance.